-The County and the Union agree that no person employed or applying for employment shall be discriminated against on the basis of race, color, religion, disability, medical condition (cancer related or genetic characteristics), national origin, ancestry, marital status, sex, sexual orientation, creed, age (over 18), pregnancy, gender, veteran's status, or any other non-merit factor except where sex or physical capability is determined to be a bona fide occupational qualification after consideration of reasonable accommodation factors in relation to the essential functions of the position.
-The parties also agree to support efforts intended to achieve equal employment opportunity as provided for in Federal, State, and County requirements.
+The County and the Association agree that no person employed or applying for employment shall be discriminated against on the basis of race, color, religion, disability, medical condition (cancer related or genetic characteristics), national origin, ancestry, marital status, sex, sexual orientation, creed, age (over 18), pregnancy, childbirth, breastfeeding, or other medical conditions, gender, gender identity, gender expression, genetic information, military or veteran's status, or any other non-merit factor except where sex or physical capability is determined to be a bona fide occupational qualification after consideration of reasonable accommodation factors in relation to the essential functions of the position.
+The parties also agree to support efforts intended to achieve equal employment opportunity as provided for in Federal, State and County requirements.